ibm-cloud-docs/log-analysis/config_agent.md

 6. Optionally, configure the LogDNA agent to tag your hosts.

-## Adding tags to a LogDNA agent on Linux Ubuntu/Debian
+## Adding tags to a LogDNA agent on Linux Ubuntu or Debian
 {: #config_agent-linux_tags}